AreebSiddiqui/Serverless-TodoApp/README.md

 # Serverless TODO

-This is a project from Cloud developer Nano Degree from Udacity.
+This is a project from Cloud developer Nano Degree Udacity.